banner services

 What if John had sought professional advice from Dixcart UK before embarking on this risky endeavour?
 Let’s walk through it.

-Dixcart UK, with its team of accountants, tax advisers, and lawyers, could have guided John through a comprehensive scenario analysis.
+Dixcart UK, with its team of accountants and tax advisers could have guided John through a comprehensive scenario analysis.
 By understanding John’s financial situation, Dixcart professionals could have illustrated the potential outcomes of various strategies, highlighting the risks and benefits associated with each.

 Instead of opting for a convoluted plan that involved selling the house and repaying the proceeds, Dixcart could have advised John on more straightforward and legally sound methods of mitigating inheritance tax.
 One such approach might involve strategic gifting within the allowable limits set by legislation or making Potentially Exempt Transfers (PET’s) of the financial assets owned by John.
 A gift of cash for example would be a PET and so if John was to survive for 7 years from making the gift then the PET escapes IHT altogether.
 PETs made out of the 7 year period will never be brought into the IHT calculation.
 Gifts made out of excess income can also be an effective strategy.